Dylan-Eckert/CT100/lessons/html_2.md

 ### [nav](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav)
-This is a sectioning of a page for use with linking to other pages or sections of a page
+This is a sectioning of a page for use with linking to other pages or sections of a page.
+Navs can nest inside of any sectioning element.

     <nav>
       <ul>